WICG/view-transitions/feature_details.md

 * The animations associated with the transition need to be defined completely by the previous Document, which is aware of the site the user is navigating to and has contextual information about the user journey.

-* The animations need to be executed such that there are no observable side-effects for the new and previous Document.
-For example, setting an obscure animation for a specific element on the new Document could be used to exchange information between origins.
-Enforcing this could influence the stage in the rendering pipeline where the UA executes these animations.
+* The animations need to be executed such that there are no observable side-effects for the incoming and outgoing Documents.
+For example, setting an obscure animation for a specific element on the incoming Document could be used to exchange information between origins.
+Enforcing no side-effects is an important consideration, since it can influence the stage in the rendering pipeline where the UA executes these animations.

 An important assumption in the design of this feature is that it's reasonable to limit customization options for cross-origin transitions to make it easier for UAs to enforce the constraints above.
 But the API/implementation should strive to not unnecessarily limit capabilities for same-origin transitions due to cross-origin constraints.

 ## Design
 **Disclaimer** : The details in this design focus on the SPA/MPA use-case with extensive customizability.
-It’s expected that the functionality will be delivered incrementally with the initial version of the API being quite limited in scope.
+We expect to deliver the functionality incrementally with the initial version of the API being limited in scope.
 The purpose of exploring the customizability options is to ensure the API can evolve to accommodate them.

 There are 2 kinds of semantic transitions which are a part of this feature :